sandialabs/pvOps/docs/index.rst

 Text2Time Subpackage Layout
 ===========================

-The text2time package can be broken down into two main components: `data pre-processing` and `visualizations`.
+The text2time package can be broken down into three main components: `data pre-processing`, `utils`, and `visualizations`.

 Data pre-processing
 -------------------